Generating Submission Scripts

 Note

-The following example is a simple ORCA input file for a geometry optimisation of benzene using the BP86 functional and the def2-svp basis set.
+The following minimal example is a simple ORCA input file for a geometry optimisation of benzene using the BP86 functional and the def2-svp basis set, with 16 cores and 2000 MB of memory per-core.

 !BP86 def2-svp OPT